Pokeylooted/portfolio-tui/README.md

 ### Navigation

-- Press `p` to view Projects
+- Press `h` to return to Home view
-- Press `s` to view Skills
+- Press `←/→` arrow keys to navigate between content sections
-- Press `a` to view About
+- Press number keys (0-9) for direct access to specific content sections
 - Press `q` to quit the application

 ## Configuration

-The application can be configured to use a different _config.yml file by modifying the URL in the `app.rs` file.
+The application can be configured to use a different _config.yml file in two ways:

+1. By placing a local `_config.yaml` file in the same directory as the executable
+2. By modifying the URL in the `app.rs` file

 Future versions will support command-line arguments for specifying the source file.

 ## Project Structure